Lead Opinion

 At the sentencing hearing, the district court heard testimony concerning the AR-15 parts.
 The government’s primary witness was Darren Hampton, a special agent for the Bureau of Alcohol, Tobacco, Firearms, and Explosives (“ATF”).
 Agent Hampton testified that while the AR-15 lower receiver was not fully functional in its current condition, it could become fully functional with the addition of other parts.
 In support of classifying the AR-15 upper receiver as a silencer, the government introduced a report prepared by the ATF.
 According to the report, the AR-15 upper receiver had holes drilled into it, which reduced the sound of the

 The district court imposed the two-level enhancement.
-The court concluded the AR-15 lower receiver qualified as a receiver and the AR-15 upper receiver qualified as a silencer.
-Although it determined the silencing effect of the upper receiver was de minimis, the court found the part forms “a method of reducing the sound of the report of what would normally be an AR-15 report.”
+The court concluded the AB-15 lower receiver qualified as a receiver and the AR-15 upper receiver qualified as a silencer.
+Although it determined the silencing effect of the upper receiver was de minimis, the court found the part forms “a method of reducing the sound of the report of what would normally be an AB-15 report.”
 The district court stated the real question for it was “whether the device is intended to or designed to reduce the sound of the report of the firearm.”
 The court concluded it was.

 The government, and apparently the majority, believe the district court implicitly made this finding by hearing testimony and imposing the enhancement.
 See United States v.
-Dortch, 923 F.2d 629, 633 (8th Cir.
-1991) (holding remand for specific findings unnecessary where it is implicit in the sentence imposed the district court made
+Dortch,

 While a finding that the upper receiver is designed to be a silencer could support a determination that Blankenship knew the item functioned as a silencer, the district court did not make this finding in that context.
 The court made this finding for the purpose of concluding the upper receiver was in fact a silencer, not that Blankenship knew it was a silencer.
 This is because the court stated “a firearm as defined under the statute is a device that reduces the sound or is designed to reduce the sound of the report of the weapon.”
-In light of the court‘s conclusion that the actual silencing effect of the part was de minimis, the court considered the item‘s intended design to determine whether to classify the part as a silencer, not to determine whether Blankenship possessed the silencer with the required scienter.
-As such, this is not a case where it is clear the district court understood the requirements of the enhancement—but just failed to make specific findings—such that we can presume the required factual determinations were implicit in the court‘s application of the enhancement.
+In light of the court’s conclusion that the actual silencing effect of the part was de minimis, the court considered the item’s intended design to determine whether to classify the part as a silencer, not to determine whether Blankenship possessed the silencer with the required scienter.
+As such, this is not a case where it is clear the district court understood the requirements of the enhancement — but just failed to make specific findings-such that we can presume the required factual determinations were implicit in the court’s application of the enhancement.

 The government also argues that even if the upper receiver could not qualify as a silencer because the court failed to determine scienter, the item qualifies as a firearm because it “is designed to or may readily be converted to expel a projectile by the action of an explosive.”
+18 U.S.C. § 921(a)(3)(A).
+The government relies on Agent Hampton’s testimony that the upper receiver could fire an explosive when attached to a fully functional lower receiver, citing our cases holding the standard for what may “readily be converted” is quite low.
+See United States v.
+Mullins,